-When added as a Block Mode Exception, this would block all websites, but allow all URLs that contain the word myschool in its domain or subdomain.
+When added to an Allowed Websites List, this would block all websites, but allow all URLs that contain the word myschool in its domain or subdomain.

-When added as an Allow Mode Exception, this would block all URLs that contain the word myschool in its domain or subdomain.
+When added to a Blocked Websites List, this would block all URLs that contain the word myschool in its domain or subdomain.

 When adding a URL, asterisks can be added on both sides.